cat-wright/Boggle/README.txt

 				Board.java
 				Dictionary.java
 				UI_Control.java
+THIRD-PARTY CONTENT: Music:
+	I do not own the rights to the music used in this program.
+	All rights reserved for the Thomas the Tank Engine theme song, "Come On" By Biggie Smalls, and the remix of the two made by Norkkom.

+//General Instructions:

 Boggle is a word game in which the player finds as many words as possible in a given time limit on a board of tiles each with its own letter.